The Employment Law Review: Puerto Rico

 Non-exempt employees hired prior to the enactment of the LTFA maintain superior benefits to which they were already entitled, which may include overtime compensation at double their regular rate of pay, when applicable and depending on a variety of circumstances and the industry in which they work.

-iii Alternative weekly work schedules, compensatory time and modified working conditions
+iii Alternative work schedules, compensatory time and modified working conditions

 US federal law governs Puerto Rico immigration matters.
 There are no statutory provisions requiring employers to keep a register of foreign workers.
 The Federal Immigration Reform Control Act of 1986 (IRCA), however, requires employers to complete Form I-9 to confirm that hired workers (citizens and non-citizens) are authorised to work in the United States.
 Through the verification process, hired workers must furnish, and their employer verify, documentation that confirms a worker's identity and authorisation for employment in the United States.
 Employers are required under the IRCA to retain Form I-9 for a designated period and make it available for inspection by authorised government officials.
 Employers must ensure that all foreign workers hired are admitted in the United States as permanent residents or under work-related non-immigrant visa classifications.

-While there are no limits on the number of foreign workers a company may have, there is a limited number of certain work visas issued by the US government each year.
+Although there are no limits on the number of foreign workers a company may have, there is a limit on the number of certain work visas issued by the US government each year.
 Non-immigrant workers hired for temporary employment in the United States under an employment-based visa category are restricted to the activity or reason for which their non-immigrant visa was issued.
 The length of stay in the United States will depend on the specific employment-based visa category under which the foreign worker was authorised for employment in the United States and whether the visa category permits extensions of stay.

 An individual may seek an immigration classification that permits him or her to live temporarily in the United States.
 The employer, or potential employer, must file a petition for non-immigrant worker before the United States Citizenship and Immigration Services on behalf of the beneficiary worker under one of the employment-based visa categories.
 The most common non-immigrant visa categories are: